 • Senior class for 14 and 15 year olds

 Don’t forget to bring your proof of age to the event, you will not be allowed to ride without it.

 THE YOUTH EVENT

 The course will consist of a 5 to 8 mile lap of a flowing nature through forest trails and gravel tracks, run entirely on private land.
-There will be alternative routes as an option for avoiding any extreme areas.
 The winner of each class will be the rider deemed to have completed the most laps of the course within the allotted race duration.
 This will be decided at the organisers discretion and no correspondence or communication will be directly entered into.
 Though there will be results for this race, emphasis is of course on fun and experience for the next generation of enduro riders.